Letters of Recommendation, Policy

 German Philosophy Departments

-Students who are seriously consider studying Continental philosophy should study for at least two years in either France, the Netherlands or Germany, for example in München (the department has more offerings in Philosophy of Science and Logic than the University of Pittsburgh, as well as has more offerings and more substantial output in Kant/German Idealism than Stanford University; click here to see an example of course offerings for only one semester, SS2010).
-The Universities in Bonn and Berlin (Berlin has three major universities: FU, TU, HU) have outstanding departments; here are more German philosophy departments: Tübingen – Berlin – Freiburg – Bielefeld – Frankfurt – Heidelberg – Jena – Halle – Münster – Hamburg – Leipzig – Konstanz – Köln.
-The University of Amsterdam and the University of Leuven in Belgium have excellent philosophy programs (though I can’t say much about other universities in those countries).
+Students who are seriously consider studying Continental philosophy should study for at least two years in either France, the Netherlands or Germany, for example in München (the department has more offerings in Philosophy of Science and Logic than the University of Pittsburgh, as well as has more offerings and more substantial output in Kant/German Idealism than Stanford University).
+The Universities in Bonn and Berlin (Berlin has three major universities: FU, TU, HU) have outstanding departments; check out Tübingen – Berlin – Freiburg – Bielefeld – Frankfurt – Heidelberg – Jena – Halle – Münster – Hamburg – Leipzig – Konstanz – Köln.
+The University of Amsterdam, the University of Basel, and the University of Leuven in Belgium have excellent philosophy programs (though I can’t say much about other universities in those countries).
 Towns, such as Munich and Berlin, host more than 200thousand university students, offer outstanding educational and cultural opportunities, and house a public culture totally unknown in the US.
-In addition to be based on a different quality of life these towns are “places” where future cultural ideas are developed.
+In addition to being based on a different quality of life, these towns are “places” where future cultural ideas are developed.
 Berlin, for example, has several philharmonic orchestras, several literature centers, university programming, public lecture programs, and more than 20 internationally acclaimed museums and theaters with broad cultural programs.
 Often even mid size German towns have their own state and town run theater, as well as decent museums.
 Given that philosophy is a culturally sensitive discipline, these factors should be taken into account when students decide to go for advanced degrees.